Chapter 5.50

 B. The general manager may impose the following administrative monetary fines and/or penalties, in addition to other appropriate action requirements and measures:

 a.
-For the first violation during any water supply shortage stage by any person of any provision of this chapter, the district may issue a written notice to the person which sets forth the facts surrounding the violation and additional information such as the required compliance and potential fines and/or penalties for noncompliance;
+For the first violation during any water supply shortage stage by any person of any provision of this chapter, the district may issue a written notice to the person which sets forth the facts surrounding the violation and additional information such as the required compliance and potential administrative fines and/or penalties for noncompliance.

 c.
-For a third violation during Stages 1 and 2 by any person of any of the provisions of this chapter within the preceding 12 calendar months, the district may impose a monetary penalty in the amount of $100.00 per day for each day a person violates any provision of this chapter.
-During Stages 3, 4, and 5 the district may impose a monetary penalty in the amount of $200.00 per day for each day a person violates any provision of this chapter.
+For a third violation during Stages 1 and 2 by any person of any of the provisions of this chapter within the preceding 12 calendar months, Western may impose an administrative fine and/or penalty in the amount of $50.00 per day for each day a person violates any provision of this chapter.
+During Stages 3 through 6, Western may impose an administrative fine and/or penalty in the amount of $100.00 per day for each day a person violates any provision of this chapter.

 d.
-For a fourth violation during Stages 1 and 2 by any person of any of the provisions of this chapter within the preceding 12 calendar months, the district may impose a monetary penalty in the amount of $200.00 per day for each day a person violates any provision of this chapter.
-During Stages 3, 4, and 5 the district may impose a monetary penalty in the amount of $400.00 per day for each day a person violates any provision of this chapter.
+For a fourth violation during Stages 1 and 2 by any person of any of the provisions of this chapter within the preceding 12 calendar months, Western may impose an administrative fine and/or penalty in the amount of $100.00 per day for each day a person violates any provision of this chapter.
+During Stages 3 through 6, Western may impose an administrative fine and/or penalty in the amount of $200.00 per day for each day a person violates any provision of this chapter.

 d.
-For a fourth violation during water supply shortage Stages 1 and 2 by any person of any of the provisions of this chapter within the preceding 12 calendar months, the district may impose a monetary fine and/or penalty in the amount of $300.00 per day for each day a person violates any provision of this chapter.
-During Stages 3, 4, and 5, the district may impose a monetary fine and/or penalty in the amount of $600.00 per day for each day a person violates any provision of this chapter.
+For a fourth violation during water supply shortage Stages 1 and 2 by any person of any of the provisions of this chapter within the preceding 12 calendar months, Western may impose an administrative fine and/or penalty in the amount of $150.00 per day for each day a person violates any provision of this chapter.
+During Stages 3 through 6, Western may impose an administrative fine and/or penalty in the amount of $300.00 per day for each day a person violates any provision of this chapter.

 3. An amount that shall not exceed $1,000 per day for each day on which a person violates any provision of this chapter.
 Unless timely appealed, an administrative compliance order shall be effective and final as of the date it is issued by the general manager.